 Being pregnant and having a new baby is hard.
 Please see the links below for information and resources:

 - Helpful resources for pregnancy and postpartum

 - Early and Lasting Connections Consortium Partners: Learn about our project to help rural pregnant women with substance use disorders through telehealth.
-Our partners include Better Life Partners, Dartmouth-Hitchcock Population Health, Habit OPCO, the HCV/HIV Resource Center, and WISE.
+Our partners include Better Life Partners, Dartmouth Hitchcock Medical Center Population Health, Habit OPCO, the HCV/HIV Resource Center, and WISE.

 Substance use treatment during pregnancy

 Treatment for substance use disorders helps you have a healthy pregnancy and baby.
 For people with opioid use disorder, methadone and buprenorphine are safe and effective during pregnancy and breastfeeding and are the recommended treatment.